How to Build A Campfire

 Solo Stove Bonfire product image

-Solo Stove: The Solo Stove Bonfire is an award-winning portable wood fire pit, whose unique design provides a smoke-free campfire experience.
-We didn’t believe it until we got to experience it in person, but this fire pit delivers a cozy campfire that has an incredibly clean burn.
-Great for camping or at home.
+Solo Stove: The Solo Stove Bonfire is an award-winning portable wood fire pit whose unique design provides a smoke-free campfire experience.
+We didn’t believe it until we experienced it in person, but this fire pit delivers a cozy campfire with an incredibly clean burn.
+It’s great for camping or at home.

 A couple sitting next to a tent and a campfire under a starry sky